color-theory/cppFundamentals/01-Principals/notes.md

 then you can conclude that if assertion A1 is true, executing S1 and S2 will lead to A3 being true.

+An important technique inolves loop invariants to demonstrate correctness of iterative algorithms.(see loopinvariants.txt)

+1. The invariants must be true initially, before the loop begins execution for the first time.
+2. An execution of the loop must preserve the invariant.
+3. The invariant must capture the corectness of the algorithm.
+4. The loop must terminate.

+Not only can you use invariants to show that your loop is correct, but you can also use them to show that your loop is wrong.

+Notice the clear connection between steps 1 through 4 and mathematical induction.
+Showing the invariant to be true initially, which establishes the base case, is analogous to establishing that a property of the natural numbers is true for 0.
+Showing that each iteration of the loop preserves the invariant is the inductive step.
+This step is analogous to showing that if a property is true for an arbitrary natural number k, then the property is true for the natural number k+1.
+After performing the for steps described above, you can conclude that the invariant is true after every iteration of the loop--just as mathematical induction allows you to conclude that a property is true for every natural number.